‘Celebrity Big Brother’: Julie Chen Warns Fans Their DVRs Won’t Automatically Record Upcoming ‘CBB US’ Season

 — Big Brother (@CBSBigBrother) January 24, 2018

-As previously reported by the Inquisitr, on Tuesday, Twitter user @JulieBBInsider supposedly posted a supposed “FULL… CONFIRMED LINEUP” of celebrities that will be entering the CBBUS house.
-The Twitter post names reality star Tiffany Pollard, MTV’s Johnny Bananas, Beth Chapman of Dog the Bounty Hunter fame, Lance Bass, Terrell Owens, Jersey Shore’s Sammi Sweetheart, Brody Jenner, YouTuber Gigi Gorgeous, Survivor alumnus Andrea Boehlke, and American Ninja Warrior host Matt Iseman as being the “confirmed” cast of the celebrity edition of Big Brother.
+As previously reported by the Inquisitr, on Tuesday, Twitter user @JulieBBInsider supposedly posted a supposed “FULL… CONFIRMED LINEUP” of celebrities that will be entering the CBB US house.
+The Twitter post names reality star Tiffany Pollard, MTV’s Johnny Bananas, Beth Chapman of Dog the Bounty Hunter fame, Lance Bass, Terrell Owens, Jersey Shore‘s Sammi Sweetheart, Brody Jenner, YouTuber Gigi Gorgeous, Survivor alumnus Andrea Boehlke, and American Ninja Warrior host Matt Iseman as being the “confirmed” cast of the celebrity edition of Big Brother.

-In light of the supposed Twitter leak, BB8 winner Even Dick came up with a fantastically ridiculous list of his own casting “confirmations,” as reported by the Inquisitr early Thursday morning.
+In light of the supposed Twitter leak, BB8 winner Evel Dick came up with a fantastically ridiculous list of his own casting “confirmations,” as reported by the Inquisitr early Thursday morning.
 He noted that his list, even though it would require some stars to be resurrected from the dead, was more believable than what has been supposedly leaked.

-Despite any supposed leaks or other information swirling around on the Web, until CBS make an official announcement about the Celebrity Big Brother cast, nothing is set in stone regarding CBBUS houseguests.
+Despite any supposed leaks or other information swirling around on the web, until CBS makes an official announcement about the Celebrity Big Brother cast, nothing is set in stone regarding CBB US houseguests.

 Celebrity Big Brother premieres on February 7 at 8 p.m.
 Eastern Time on CBS.
 As noted, the longtime host of the Big Brother franchise, Julie Chen, returns to take the helm of CBB US as well.